Sign in

 Living with prostheses

-• seeing your prosthetist for regular check-ups
+• Scheduling regular visits to your prosthetist for check-ups

 Resources and support

-You should talk to your health professional about the benefits and risks of getting a medical implant.
-Use the Therapeutic Goods Administration's guide on what to ask.
-The information is in English, Arabic, Croatian, Farsi, Greek, Italian, Korean, Mandarin, Spanish, Turkish and Vietnamese.
+Consult your medical professional about the advantages and potential risks of acquiring a medical implant.
+The Therapeutic Goods Administration provides a useful guide on what questions to ask, available in multiple languages including English, Arabic, Croatian, Farsi, Greek, Italian, Korean, Mandarin, Spanish, Turkish, and Vietnamese.

 Comments